zinebIhouline/workshop-node-js-eval/README.md

-# workshop-node-js-noob
+# workshop-node-js-eval

-Workshop to learn the basics of Node.js.
+Workshop to evaluate students on the basics of Node.js.

 ## Commands